nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/uCyHR_eU22A/index.md

 ---
 title: How do you select the most valuable items for the sprint backlog?
+description: "Master the art of selecting valuable Sprint backlog items in Scrum!
+Join Martin as he uncovers strategic insights for effective Agile planning. \U0001F3A8\U0001F4C8"
 date: 2023-10-10
 videoId: uCyHR_eU22A
 url: /resources/videos/:slug